 A bus was waiting for the Norway in a Nutshellers – it was nearly full but a very nice young Taiwanese woman let me sit by her in the front.
 I was so grateful - I get carsick in the back of a bus going around hairpin bends!
 The recommendation was to sit on the right hand side but beggars can’t be choosers.
 I was on the left, with my good Samaritan in the window seat.
 She chatted with a Taiwanese man and his wife in the other front seats.
 I took a few photos through the bus window, leaning across my kind companion.

 The scenery was spectacular as the bus teetered around hairpin bends, winding its way down to the next town.
 It was terrifyingly steep but taking photographs took my mind off my usual white-knuckled fear on precipitous mountain roads.
 When we disembarked from the bus, we were all tired and became somewhat frazzled when we realised we had to wait about an hour till the train came.
 I sank down wearily on a seat to nibble my last sandwich.
-An interesting drama began unfolding between the Taiwanese man and his wife.
-He started yelling and threw a plastic wrapped package at her.
-It landed on the floor.

 Another person retrieved it and gave it back to him.
 It was a roll his wife had given him to eat.
 He thanked them politely in English, then yelled at his wife even louder in Chinese.
 All of us in the waiting room were embarrassed and looking the other way.
 His wife got up and walked out of the station, most offended, to look at the calming scenery.